Séamus Woulfe: Impeachment motion

 On 22 November 2020, Paul Murphy announced that he and Bríd Smith would table a motion in Dáil Éireann to begin a process of impeachment against Woulfe on 25 November.
 The motion was not debated.

 Court cases

 Woulfe's first sitting on the Supreme Court occurred on 4 February 2021, to discuss application for leave to appeal as part of a three-judge panel.
 His first hearings of cases were in the Court of Appeal, rather than the Supreme Court, later that month.
 He has written judgments of the Supreme Court on cases involving judicial review, planning law, criminal law, EU law, and defamation.

 Personal life

-A longtime resident of Clontarf, Dublin, Woulfe is married to Sheena Hickey, with two children.
+A longtime resident of Clontarf, Dublin, Woulfe is separated from Sheena Hickey, with who he has two, now adult, children.